 If you look at the paytable to the right, you can see that the game offered by the Planet 7 Casino offers the best Jacks or Better game with the 9/6 pay out rates.

 Try out this free Jacks or Better game that offers the ideal 9/6 payout table.

 As with all video poker games, always start off by increasing the number of coins to the maximum amount.
 With this Jacks or Better game, ALWAYS play 5 coins!
 Click the COINS PLAYED and change the number to 5 coins.

 Then click DEAL to start playing.

-If you are unsure how to play a hand, run it through our Jacks or Better Assistant below before making your move!
+If you are unsure how to play a hand, run it through our Jacks or Better Assistant before making your move!
 Play every hand perfectly with the Jacks or Better Assistant.